anandryadav/anand-portfolio/replit.md

 ## Overview

 This is a full-stack portfolio application built with a modern tech stack featuring React frontend, Express backend, and PostgreSQL database.
-The application showcases a creative designer and developer's work with a responsive, professional design.
+The application showcases Anand Yadav's work as a Principal Software Engineer with 12+ years of experience in AI-driven software solutions, FinTech platforms, and scalable architecture.

 ## System Architecture